klausi/mastodon-twitter-sync/README.md

 * Your Retweet on Twitter will automatically be posted to Mastodon with a "RT username:" prefix
 * Your status update on Mastodon will be posted automatically to Twitter
 * Your boost on Mastodon will be posted automatically to Twitter with a "RT username:" prefix
+* Your own threads (your replies to your own posts) will be synced both ways

 ## Old data deletion feature for better privacy

 Optionally configuration options can be set to delete posts/favourites from your Mastodon and Twitter accounts that are older than 90 days.

 ## Installation and execution

+Unfortunately I'm not able to provide precompiled portable Linux binaries because of different OpenSSL versions in different Linux distributions.
+Let me know if you have ideas how to solve that!

+There are 2 options how to run mastodon-twitter-sync:

+* Recommended: Compiling yourself (takes a bit of time)
+* using Docker (large 1 GB Docker image download)

+### Compiling with cargo (recommended)

 This will install Rust and setup API access to Mastodon and Twitter.
 Follow the text instructions to enter API keys.